 Abrasion Resistant Cable, Heavy Duty Cable, Ruggedized Cable

 Galaxy is a leading supplier of custom and stock abrasion resistant cable, also called heavy duty cable or ruggedized cable.
-Galaxy can supply various types of abrasion resistant/heavy duty/ruggedized cable, both stock and custom, in various AWG sizes, voltage ratings, compounds, shielding constructions, and conductor counts.
+After undergoing serious Abrasion Testing, Galaxy can supply various types of abrasion resistant/heavy duty/ruggedized cable, both stock and custom, in various AWG sizes, voltage ratings, compounds, shielding constructions, and conductor counts.
 Galaxy can also recommend the best abrasion resistant and heavy duty cable for specific applications.

 What is Abrasion Resistant, Heavy Duty or Ruggedized Cable?